epctex/allrecipes-advanced-scraper/README.md

 If you would like to scrape only the first page of a list then put the link for the page and have the `endPage` as 1.

-With the last approach that explained above you can also fetch any interval of pages.
+With the last approach that is explained above you can also fetch any interval of pages.
 If you provide the 5th page of a list and define the `endPage` parameter as 6 then you'll have the 5th and 6th pages only.

 ### Compute Unit Consumption

-The actor optimized to run blazing fast and scrape many as items as possible.
+The actor is optimized to run blazing fast and scrape many items as possible.
 Therefore, it forefronts all item detail requests.
-If actor doesn't block very often it'll scrape 100 items in 1 minute with ~0.01-0.04 compute units.
+If the actor doesn't block very often it'll scrape 100 items in 1 minute with ~0.01-0.04 compute units.

 ### Allrecipes Advanced Scraper Input example